envico801/AZ-204-Developing-Solutions-for-Microsoft-Azure/anki/HTML - MADSF - Az 204 developing solutions for microsoft azure - microsoft learn/Part I - Implement Azure App Service web apps/Chapter 1 - Explore Azure App Service/47 - What are the advantages of utilizing the b.md

 ==================== Question ====================

-### Why consider using the built-in authentication for App Service and Azure Functions?
+### What are the advantages of utilizing the built-in authentication feature?

 ==================== Answer ====================

-It provides out-of-the-box authentication with federated identity providers.
+It saves time and effort by providing pre-configured authentication mechanisms.

 ==================== Id ====================
-46
+47

 ---